• IRIS Center

 Revisiting Initial Thoughts

-Think back to your responses to the Initial Thoughts questions at the beginning of this module.
+Think back to your response to the Initial Thoughts question at the beginning of this module.
 After working through the Perspectives & Resources, do you still agree with those responses?
 If not, what aspects about them would you change?

 When you are ready, proceed to the Assessment section.